 These are, in fact, the core questions of state capacity!
 They are also the core questions of my own research around designing institutions capable of steering complex economies!

 So in this article, I want to discuss the architecture of the political economy in China, Europe and the US, and why they function the way they do.
+Because while China is nearly always compared to Europe, and the US on ideological terms, I want to flip the narrative and compare it on structural terms!
+By:

 Examining the institutional foundations of resilience: state capacity, coordination mechanisms, legal frameworks, and competition.